Academic Accommodations

 Semester-long Reduced Course Loads and Ongoing Reduced Course Loads:

 There are two types of reduced course load.
 Students may be approved for an ongoing reduced course load.
-Students on an ongoing reduced course load should confer with Associate Registrar Mary Morrison and with the Office of Accessible Education, at least once each semester to make plans for completing the degree.
+Students on an ongoing reduced course load should confer with Senior Associate Registrar Alan Hatton and with their class dean, at least once each semester to make plans for completing the degree.
 Since the student will complete fewer than 32 Williams courses in eight semesters, the student will need to either take summer courses elsewhere or petition to take an additional semester(s) at Williams in order to complete their graduation requirements.
 Note, however, that only Williams courses can be used for completing distribution requirements.

 Students may also be approved for a semester-long reduced course load.
 This form of reduced course load will be approved for students whose need for a reduction in classes is short-term based on illness or a temporary exacerbation of chronic issues related to a disability.